PoojaChandak/mesos/docs/advanced-contribution.md

 ## Prerequisites

 If you'd like to make significant contributions to Mesos, then you'll want to become familiar with the standard Mesos development workflow.
-In addition to the dependencies needed to build Mesos (detailed in [building](building.md)), a couple other things are necessary:
+In addition to the dependencies needed to build Mesos (detailed in [building](building.md)), a couple of other things are necessary:

 * Required account authorizations
     + Apache Review Board Account